joshleichtung/apprenticeship-io/README.md

 ## Rails
 * Run `bundle install`
 * Run `rails db:setup`
+* Run `gem install foreman` (required to run the webpack-dev-server and rails server simultaneously)

 ## React/webpacker (Yarn and [Node](https://nodejs.org/) version 6 or greater are requried)
 * Run `yarn` (If you don't have yarn installed, follow [these instructions](https://yarnpkg.com/lang/en/docs/install/))

 # Running the development server
 * Run `bin/server`, which will launch a rails server at http://localhost:5000 and will launch webpack-dev-server, which will automatically pakcage and hot reload js resources.
+Make sure you have foreman installed - `gem install foreman`

 # Development Notes
 * React/Javascript files live in /app/javascript/packs.